|

 I have worked on many geothermal systems and gold-silver

-deposits in New Zealand and the Pacific Rim.
+deposits in New Zealand and around the Pacific Rim.
 I have

 published over 70 scientific articles on a wide range of